 Day 8 of the French Campaign saw us leave Paris and explore the land beyond the city borders; specifically, the Loire Valley.

 The Loire river (riviere, if French), rises in the south and flows through Orleans; the real, old one, not the new one in America.
 You know, the one where the famous Maid came from.
 The Joan who didn’t know how to spell and thus spelled it Jean.
 That one.
-Once it arrive, the Loire curls left as you look at the map and heads out through Nantes and out into the Bay of Biscay around St Nazaire.
+Once it arrives, the Loire curls left as you look at the map and heads out through Nantes and out into the Bay of Biscay around St Nazaire.

 The central Loire Valley is now a UNESCO Heritage Site.
 It has one major feature, wine.
 And chateaus… two major features.
 And fruit orchards.
 Three.
-Three main features. < cue Spanish Inquisition…>
+Three main features. <cue Spanish Inquisition…>

 This had been planned in advance, as you rightly guessed, and thus the next step in the process consisted of picking up the car we had booked.
 And so we sallied forth from our hotel to the car rental agency down at Porte D’Orleans.